abbyjo/c3-passgen/README.md

 # Random Password Generator
 JS Challenge: Password Generator

+## Installation

+N/A

 ## Description
 This is a simple web based password generator that allows you to create a random password based on user input.
 You may choose the password's length and which characters you would like to include in the final result!
 Learned a lot about Javascript and the depths of despair with this project~

-## Installation

-N/A

 ## Usage

-Click the "Generate Password" button and answer the prompts!
+Open the <a href="https://abbyjo.github.io/c3-passgen/">deployed page</a> on your favorite browser, click the "Generate Password" button and answer the prompts!
 The generated password will appear on the screen for you to copy.

 ## Credits